aculab-com/aculabcall-notification-example/README.md

 ### FCM

-register you app on firebase console <https://console.firebase.google.com>
+This example application is using Cloud Messaging API (Legacy) register you app on firebase console <https://console.firebase.google.com>

-Register the example app with firebase
+**Register the example app with firebase**
-get Google-services.json file (steps 1-3 of [Firebase Android documentation](https://firebase.google.com/docs/android/setup))
+**get Google-services.json file** (steps 1-3 of [Firebase Android documentation](https://firebase.google.com/docs/android/setup))
 and place it into android/app folder

-get GoogleService-Info.plist file (steps 1-3 of [this documentation](https://firebase.google.com/docs/ios/setup))
+**get GoogleService-Info.plist file** (steps 1-3 of [this documentation](https://firebase.google.com/docs/ios/setup))
 and place it into ios/app folder
+**Upload your APNs authentication key** to Firebase.
+If you don't already have an APNs authentication key, make sure to create one in the [Apple Developer Member Center](https://developer.apple.com/membercenter/index.action).
+Certificates, Identifiers & Profiles -> Keys -> create new key -> Enter the key Name, select Apple Push Notification service (APNs) and click Continue -> click Register -> download the auth key.

+1. Inside your project in the Firebase console, select the gear icon, select **Project Settings**, and then select the **Cloud Messaging** tab.
+2. In **APNs authentication key** under **iOS app configuration**, click the **Upload** button.
+3. Browse to the location where you saved your key, select it, and click **Open**.
+Add the key ID for the key (available in the [Apple Developer Member Center](https://developer.apple.com/membercenter/index.action)) and click **Upload**.

 get FCM API Key:
 go to [console firebase](https://console.firebase.google.com) -> your project -> project settings -> Cloud Messaging